kuzzleio/documentation/src/core/1/guide/guides/essentials/security/index.md

 A `role` can be defined using a hierarchical JSON object where permissions are outlined by `controller` and `action`.

-The `role` definition is represented as a Javascript object where each key at the root of the object identifies a `controller` by name:
+The `role` definition is represented as a JSON object where each key at the root of the object identifies a `controller` by name.

 ```js
 {